Skip to content

 The possibilities are endless!

-• Steel cut oats, peaches, walnuts, agave and cloves
+• Steel cut oats, peaches, walnuts, agave, and cloves

-• Millet, soy milk, ground flaxseeds, raspberries, slivered almonds and maple syrup
+• Millet, soy milk, ground flaxseeds, raspberries, slivered almonds, and maple syrup

+Any way you make this recipe is sure to be a success!
 For further breakfast inspiration, check out my other breakfast recipes on the blog for more ideas on how to start your day in a healthy way:

-Simple Vegetarian Egg and Veggie Breakfast Sandwich
+Vegetarian Egg Breakfast Sandwich

 Blueberry Green Tea Smoothie

-Matcha Chia Smoothie
+Banana Matcha Smoothie

 Green Tea Frozen Yogurt Breakfast Cups